On the Dynamical Stability and Instability of Parker Problem: Proof of Theorems and

 \subsection{Local well-posedness}

-Now we introduce the local existence of a small classical solution to the transformed perturbation problem. \begin{pro} There exists a sufficiently small $\delta_2$, such that for any given initial data $(\eta_0,u_0)\in H^7\times H^6$ satisfying
+Now we introduce the local existence of a small classical solution to the transformed {Parker problem}. \begin{pro} There exists a sufficiently small $\delta_2$, such that for any given initial data $(\eta_0,u_0)\in H^7\times H^6$ satisfying